ja-me-ch/BDO-Market-Notifier-Console-App/README.md

 ## FAQ
 - How do I download it?
 At the top, Code -> Download ZIP
 - How much does this cost?
 From when I was sending out test text messages and hosting this on EC2 for about a week, it costed a grand total  of 0.12 USD.
+You are only charged for sending text messages from what I know
+- How do I stop the app?
+Just close the console/powershell window.
+To stop the program without closing the window you can do Ctrl+C

 ## Table of Contents
 - [FAQ](#faq)